EliasB994/Elias/README.md

-Elias Bielskis - Personal Portfolio
+Elias Abdala - Personal Portfolio

 This is my portfolio showcasing my work as a Computer Science student at The Manchester College.
 It's a simple way to track my projects and progress as an aspiring degree apprentice.